 How We Got Started and Eventually Became the UK’s Top Mediums

 My mother tells me that I’ve always been psychic but I never believe Craig and I would one day become Top Mediums.
 I used to frighten her when I described the things I saw: such as figures in my bedroom at night, colors around people’s heads and often had dreams that came true.
-Also, throughout my life I had an uncanny ability to read people’s thoughts and my telepathic abilities used to astonish, and sometimes frighten, my family and friends.
+Also, throughout my life, I had an uncanny ability to read people’s thoughts and my telepathic abilities used to astonish, and sometimes frightening, my family and friends.

-Of course, top mediums abilities are more than just mind reading as I will attempt to prove later.
+Of course, top mediums abilities are more than just mind-reading as I will attempt to prove later.
 But psychic skills were most certainly with both my wife Jane and I from an early age.
-In my case they were at first haphazard and it wasn’t until I met top mediums and the police sergeant Peter Close, the brother of England’s cricket team captain Brian Close, who trained me in his circle, that the jigsaw puzzle fell into place.
+In my case, they were at first haphazard and it wasn’t until I met top mediums and the police sergeant Peter Close, the brother of England’s cricket team captain Brian Close, who trained me in his circle, that the jigsaw puzzle fell into place.
 It was as if I’d suddenly found what I was searching for all my life and my psychic skills developed at a remarkable rate.
 Now I knew how to turn the psychic switch on and off and was no longer at the mercy of sometimes unwanted clairvoyant insights or glimpses of the spirit world.
 In no time I was on my way to becoming one of the countries top mediums.

 Soon I could give clear and precise evidence of survival and was able to consciously develop

 my abilities and was on my way to becoming one of the UK’s top mediums.
 Teaching psychic self-development has become a part of my work today.